josefneto11/josefneto11/README.md

 <h1 align="center">Hi 👋, I'm Josef</h1>

-<h4 align="center">👋 Hi, I am Josef 👀, a student aspiring to become a great technologist 🌱.
-I am interested in robotics, control theory and its application, physics, history, food and great chat.
-Currently Studying control methods.
-I am looking forward to collaborate on different projects :man_factory_worker:.</h4>
+<h4 align="center">👋 Hello there!
+My name is Josef and I'm a student with a passion for technology.
+I'm particularly interested in robotics, control theory, physics, and history.
+I also love to chat and enjoy good food.
+Right now, I'm focusing on studying control methods and I'm excited to collaborate on new projects.:.</h4>

  ##